asfu222/BA-AD-rs/README.md

 Why the switch to rust?
 - baad is getting slow, and I want to learn rust, so I decided to make baad in rust and might as well add new stuff that I didn't add before like Global asset download.

+Why a library?
+- This helps the process of porting baad to another project.
+Instead of rewriting or passing as an executable, this exposes functions so you can implement the functions easily.
+This also helps when porting to another language because you can bind it with `Cdylib`

+Why no UI?
+- It just makes the project more complex.
+The main goal is to make a simple CLI/Library to download Blue Archive assets.
+The UI can be implemented on another project like BA-AD-GUI.